s-totally/fastai_course_v3_notes/5_0_Backprop_NNFromScratch.md

 ![](lesson5/8.png)

 Here's another worksheet.
 What I've done here is I have copied over those two weight matrices from the previous worksheet.
 Here's the one for users, and here's the one for movies.
-And the movies one I've transposed it, so it's now got exactly the same dimensions as the users one.

-So here are two weight matrices (in orange).
 Initially they were random.
 We can train them with gradient descent.
 In the original data, the user IDs and movie IDs were numbers like these.
-To make life more convenient, I've converted them to numbers from 1 to 15 (`user_idx` and `movie_idx`).
+I've converted them to numbers from 1 to 15 (`user_idx` and `movie_idx`).
 So in these columns, for every rating, I've got user ID movie ID rating using these mapped numbers so that they're contiguous starting at one.

 Now I'm going to replace user ID number 1 with this vector - the vector contains a 1 followed by 14 zeros.
 Then user number 2, I'm going to replace with a vector of 0 and then 1 and then 13 zeros.
 So movie ID 14, I've also replaced with another vector which is 13 zeros and then a 1 and then a 0.
 These are called one-hot encodings, by the way.
 This is not part of a neural net.
 This is just like some input pre-processing where I'm literally making this my new input: